 There are various ways to fix these cracks that can range from under a hundred dollars to well over a thousand.
 As long as the cracks don’t compromise the integrity of the foundation, we recommend using polyurethane and injecting it into the cracks.
 This technique fills the crack from the inside out, completely repairing the damage, ensuring the concrete is sealed so no water can penetrate the area.

-If you’re unsure if the cracks in your foundation are serious, or what the best solution is to fixing the problem, polyurethane and injecting it into the cracks.
+If you’re unsure if the cracks in your foundation are serious, or what the best solution is to fixing the problem we suggest speaking to a professional about injecting polyurethane into the cracks.

 One of the most common sources of water, and thankfully one of the easiest culprits to fix, are your eavestroughs and downspouts.
 Clogged downspouts cause your eavestroughs to back up and overflow down the side of your house, where it can penetrate the siding and flow directly into your home through small cracks in the foundation.

 Luckily this is a really easy fix.
 Start by cleaning out your eavestroughs, then take a garden hose and run water through the downspouts.
 If the water can pass through easily without being obstructed, then your downspouts are clean.
 Also be sure that the water is discharged well away from your house to ensure that the water can’t seep down and penetrate the foundation.
 We wrote a great article last month on things you can do outside the home to prevents basement leaks.